 Radiosurgery and Stereotactic Body Radiation Therapy.
-Radiosurgery originated for tumors in the brain (intracranial).
-However, depending on the proximity of normal healthy tissue to the tumor, there was a need for fractionated radiosurgery, even intracranially.
-The ability to deliver fractionated intracranial radiosurgery (dividing the prescription dose into one to five fractions) has evolved to meet this need.
-Additionally, the same tumor ablation technique has been extended to the treatment of targets anywhere in the body.
-To achieve the accuracy and precision required for both radiosurgery and Stereotactic Body Radiation Therapy, image guidance and a wide range of beam angles are critical for treatment.
+Radiosurgery originated for tumors in the brain (intracranial tumors) in a single treatment session (referred to as a fraction).
+However, depending on the proximity of normal healthy tissue to the tumor, there was a need for delivering radiosurgery in smaller daily doses by dividing the prescription dose into one to five fractions.
+The ability to deliver fractionated intracranial radiosurgery was developed to meet this need.
+Additionally, the same tumor ablation techniques for the brain have been extended to the treatment of targets anywhere in the body, often referred to as Stereotactic Body Radiation Therapy, or SBRT.
+To achieve the accuracy and precision required for both radiosurgery and SBRT, image guidance during treatment and a wide range of beam angles are critical for treatment.

 Adaptive radiation therapy.
 Adaptive radiation therapy involves adjusting a patient's radiation therapy plan during or between fractions to account for changes in the patient's anatomy, the amount and location of the radiation received by the patient, and the size, shape and location of the tumor.
-While there is no widely accepted definition of adaptive radiation therapy, it has been characterized to include as little as an adjustment to the physical position of the patient relative to the radiation source prior to treatment, as occurs during IGRT, rather than adjustment to the treatment plan.
+While there is no widely accepted definition of adaptive radiation therapy, it has been characterized to include as little as an adjustment to the physical position of the patient relative to the radiation source prior to treatment, as occurs during IGRT, rather than an adjustment to the treatment plan.
 Our approach is based on the belief that adaptive radiation therapy requires monitoring and adjustments to the treatment plan facilitated by both the regular acquisition of updated quantitative images showing the location, size, shape and density of the tumor, and verification of the radiation dose received by the patient throughout the entire course of treatment.

-Dose escalation.
+Hypofractionation.
 Higher doses of radiation have been shown to yield greater local control of the tumor.
-The advent of innovative technological features in radiation therapy treatment planning and delivery has allowed the clinical use of dose escalation, increasing the radiation dose administered to tumors in the patient, which has resulted in improved local tumor control and, in some cases, improved patient survival.
+The advent of innovative technological features in radiation therapy treatment planning and delivery has enabled clinicians to maximize the radiation dose administered to tumors in the patient, improving local tumor control and, in some cases, improving patient survival rates.
 Hypofractionation is an evolving radiation therapy technique that involves reducing the number of fractions and delivering larger doses of radiation per fraction.
 The benefits of hypofractionation include patient convenience as a result of fewer treatment visits and more efficient use of radiation therapy systems.
 Stereotactic radiation therapy and stereotactic radiosurgery procedures, in which treatment is provided in one to five sessions, are extreme examples of hypofractionation.
 Hypofractionation has been used to date to treat only a limited number of tumor types.
-These tumors are generally small and are located in a few specific, sensitive regions of the body, such as the head and neck, spinal cord, lung and prostate, where the very high intensity radiation involved in dose escalation increases the need for a radiation delivery system that is capable of locating tumors and delivering radiation with high precision.
+These tumors are generally small and are located in specific, sensitive regions of the body, such as the head and neck, spinal cord, lung and prostate, where the very high intensity radiation involved in dose escalation increases the need for a radiation delivery system that is capable of locating tumors and delivering radiation with high precision.

-Despite advances in radiation therapy techniques, most commercially available radiation therapy systems from other manufacturers still present significant limitations that restrict clinicians' ability to provide the most effective treatment possible.
+Despite advances in radiation therapy techniques, most commercially available radiation therapy systems from other manufacturers still present significant limitations that restrict clinicians' ability to provide the most precise treatment possible.
 These limitations include: